dkimbel/CSPrimer/README.md

 # CSPrimer

-Working through problem sets from https://csprimer.com
+Working through problem sets from https://csprimer.com.

+Note that individual problems typically have their own smaller README file.